christianbernier/physicsnotes/notes/02_the_nuclear_atom/4_the_bohr_model.md

 $$f_{n_3\rightarrow n_2}+f_{n_2\rightarrow n_1}=cR_\infty \left(\frac{1}{n_3^2}-\frac{1}{n_2^2}\right)+cR_\infty \left(\frac{1}{n_2^2}-\frac{1}{n_1^2}\right)=cR_\infty \left(\frac{1}{n_3^2}-\frac{1}{n_1^2}\right)=f_{n_3\rightarrow n_1}$$

 Since this also works with energies, the amount of energy emitted by "skipping" energy levels is the same as would be emitted if the electron went down each energy level individually.
-And since atoms are typically found in their ground states, that is why absorption spectra are not the same as emission spectra: the absorption spectrum only shows tranistions from the ground state.
+And since atoms are typically found in their ground states, that is why absorption spectra are not the same as emission spectra: the absorption spectrum only shows transitions from the ground state.

 ## Atoms with $Z\gt 1$